pyOpenSci/handbook/community/github/our-repositories.md

 **Platform:** Sphinx book template that builds on top of the pydata_sphinx_theme

-All of our pyOpenSci sphinx books (Handbook, packaging guide, software review guide ) have been customized to match our pyOpenSci branding.
-This repo contains the start of a sphinx theme that will incorporate all of our branding so we do not have to manually apply the branding and update the branding individually in each repo.
-Rather we can update branding in the theme and it will be applied across all of our repositories that use the theme.
+All of our pyOpenSci Sphinx books (handbook, packaging guide, software review guide ) have been customized to match our pyOpenSci branding.
+This repo contains the start of a Sphinx theme that will incorporate all of our branding, so we do not have to manually apply the branding and update it individually in each repo.
+Instead, we can update branding in the theme and it will be applied across all of our repositories that use the theme.

-Creating a theme was inspired by Chris Holdgraf's 2i2c Sphinx theme.
+Creating a theme was inspired by [Chris Holdgraf's](https://chrisholdgraf.com/) 2i2c Sphinx theme.

 ## [Handbook Repository](https://github.com/pyOpenSci/handbook)